stefan-ernst/storymapping-site/docs/troubleshooting.md

 feature to change this later.
 But if you absolutely need to, you can look at the Projects Entity Properties (you can install the [Entity Property Tool](https://marketplace.atlassian.com/apps/1214509/entity-property-tool-for-jira?hosting=cloud&tab=overview) to do this) - then change the "tech.realigned.project.stmEpicId" property to the new value.

-Note that a feature to use arbitrary issue types as epics is included in the Pro version.
+Note that a feature to use arbitrary issue types as epics is part of Advanced Story Maps for Jira.
-The free edition only works with the default epic issue type of Jira.
+The free edition only works with the default epic issue type.